 They are great professors.
 They really know what they are talking about.
 The exams and projects are hard, but very helpful.
 I met a lot of friends in the lectures.” —Zhu Jiazheng, China, Electrical & Computer Engineering

-You will also study with fellow students between classes, attend your teacher’s office hours, and take advantage of bilingual tutoring support from local advisors in your time zone.
+You will also study with fellow students between classes, attend your teacher’s office hours, and take advantage of tutoring support.

-American Collegiate Live classes are taught in real time on an interactive platform by instructors who teach from the UMass Boston campus in the USA.
-This is not “just another online learning program”—there are no pre-recorded video lectures.
+American Collegiate Live classes are taught in real time, via the award-nominated Shorelight Live interactive platform, by instructors who teach from the USA.
+This is not “just another online learning program” — there are no pre-recorded video lectures.
 And of course, professors teach courses at times that are convenient to your time zone.

 It is better than [a] traditional classroom.
 I started in China and the professor was in the US and they respond to me every time, and they are very patient.
 They are very easy to communicate with.
 I’m very excited to go to UMass for the second year.”—Wang Li, China, Electrical & Computer Engineering